Censorship in South Korea: Internet

 While South Korea has relatively good internet and broadband penetration, its citizens do not have access to a free and unfiltered internet.
 South Korea's government maintains a broad-ranging approach toward the regulation of specific online content and imposes a substantial level of censorship on election-related discourse and on a large number of websites that the government deems subversive or socially harmful.
 Such policies are particularly pronounced with regard to anonymity on the Internet.

-In 2011 the OpenNet Initiative classified Internet censorship in South Korea as pervasive in the conflict/security area, as selective in the social area, and found no evidence of filtering in the political or Internet tools areas.
-In 2011 South Korea was included on Reporters Without Borders list of countries Under Surveillance.
+In 2011, the OpenNet Initiative classified Internet censorship in South Korea as pervasive in the conflict/security area, as selective in the social area, and found no evidence of filtering in the political or Internet tools areas.
+In 2011, South Korea was included on Reporters Without Borders list of countries Under Surveillance.
 The Electronic Frontier Foundation has criticized the Korea Communications Standards Commission for proposing censorship of the blog of an internet free speech activist.

 In September 2004, North Korea launched the Kim Il-sung Open University website.
 Also, South Korea has banned at least 31 sites considered sympathetic to North Korea through the use of IP blocking.
 A man who praised North Korea on Twitter was arrested.

 In 2007, numerous bloggers were censored, arrested, and had their posts deleted by police for expressing criticism of, or even support for, certain presidential candidates.
 Subsequently, in 2008, just before a new presidential election, new legislation that required all major internet portal sites to require identity verification of their users was put into effect.
 A 51 year old South Korean novelist was arrested for praising North Korea on their personal blog in 2012.
 5 South Koreans were arrested for distributing pro-North material online in 2008 and 83 in 2011.
-In 2011 a South Korean was arrested for posting 300 messages and 6 videos of pro-North content and sentenced for 10 months in jail.
-In January 2012 a South Korean freedom-of-speech activist was arrested for retweeting a tweet from a North Korean account.
+In 2011, a South Korean was arrested for posting 300 messages and 6 videos of pro-North content and sentenced for 10 months in jail.
+In January 2012, a South Korean freedom-of-speech activist was arrested for retweeting a tweet from a North Korean account.
 A 53 year old South Korean blogger was arrested for demanding abolishment of an anti-communist National Security Law and for praising North Korea, he was sentenced to one year in prison.

 "Indecent" websites, such as those offering unrated games, any kind of pornography (not only child pornography), and gambling, are also blocked.
 Attempts to access these sites are automatically redirected to the warning page stating "This site is legally blocked by the government regulations."
 Search engines are required to verify age for some keywords deemed inappropriate for minors.

+In 2021, South Korea's largest messenger app, KakaoTalk, began censoring real-time pornographic clips or 19+ video clips in open chat at the request of the government, and NetxHack.com, South Korea's most popular VPN reviewer, tested the system with dozens of users and found it to be flawed, with even scenes from G-rated anime and photos that shouldn't be objectionable to children being censored.